mesoylu/swe573/README.md

 This repo is created for SWE 573 Software Development Practice(Fall 2019).

-The reason for this repo to learn and use git as version controlling practice.
+The reason for this repo is to learn and use git for version controlling.
 Further info will be added accordingly.